How to rank a new affiliate site easily and fast in Google is a thing of the past.

 That means that every other post and page links to the contributor page.

-And look here site has 805 pages indeed in Google.
+And look here site has 805 pages indexed in Google.

 That means her site has at least 805 internal links pointing to that page.